 If you’ve developed a product and want to get it into the hands of consumers, you need to learn how to manage product quality and compliance.
-You may have heard the terms ‘product inspection’ and ‘product testing’ thrown around and been unsure about whether they were the same thing.
+You may have heard the terms ‘product inspection’ and ‘product testing’ thrown around and been unsure whether they were the same.

-In this article, we explain the differences between inspection and testing.
-We talk about what each entails, and the key factors you should consider to help you make the best decisions regarding inspection and testing for your product.
+In this article, we explain the difference between inspection and testing.
+We talk about what each entails and the key factors you should consider to help you make the best decisions regarding inspection and testing for your product.

 Product Inspection vs. Testing – Key Differences

 The key differences between inspection and testing in manufacturing are:

 - Inspections typically take place at the factory where the goods are produced, while testing occurs in a specialized lab.

 - Inspections typically use basic equipment that an inspector can carry with them, while testing involves advanced equipment.